mravn/ita-music/README.md

 ## Setup

+Execute `npm install` to fetch and install dependencies.

 Add a local `.env` file to the project containing PostgreSQL configuration such as the following for a local PostgreSQL server:
 ```